Third part of Dragon1

 Architecture Models

-The concept ‘Viewpoints’ shows how people tend to view structures and how the architect includes this concept in the visualization of views as seen by viewers.
+The concept ‘Architecture Models’ stands for how to translate a structure into a structured collection of entities and information.
+The concept of ‘Viewpoints’ illustrates how people tend to perceive structures and how the architect incorporates this concept into the visualization of views as seen by viewers.

 Views & Perspectives